 Types of manipulation that a pipefitter will perform on pipes and metal include but are not limited to:

 When the pipes are ready, the fitter will transport them on location and install them.
 The installation is very important and workers must take care to avoid obstructions and also interference with work currently going on in the building.
 After installation is complete, several tests are performed to check for any leaks, support issues, and performance against high-pressure environments.

 Adjustments are made to ensure the system will run smoothly until the next maintenance, which is usually performed by a steamfitter.
 They can also be called upon to repair existing systems or replace pipes as needed.

 What is the workplace of a Pipefitter like?

 There is a risk of injury in this occupation, as fitters work with power tools and heavy equipment frequently.
 Working conditions may vary, but this occupation involves a lot of standing and sometimes working in tight quarters for long periods of time.
 There is also occasional exposure to potentially harmful gases.
-In this situation, workers are asked to wear a respirator or mask.
+In this situation, workers often wear a respirator or mask.
 Work hours are often extended beyond typical office hours, calling for as long as a 12-hour workday period.
 Pipefitters often receive emergency calls because the systems that they work with are often essential for a building to properly function.

 Pipefitters are also known as: